decaporg/decap-cms/website/content/docs/custom-widgets.md

    npm init
    ```
 4. Answer the questions in the command line questionnaire.
 5. In order to build React components, we need to set up a build step.
 We'll be using Webpack.
-Please run the following command to install the required dependencies:
+Please run the following commands to install the required dependencies:

 ```javascript
    npm install --save-dev babel-loader@7 babel-core babel-plugin-transform-class-properties babel-plugin-transform-export-extensions babel-plugin-transform-object-rest-spread babel-preset-env babel-preset-react cross-env css-loader html-webpack-plugin netlify-cms react source-map-loader style-loader webpack webpack-cli webpack-serve